 Copy or Move Requirements

 Right click on a requirement from the left navigation panel and select Copy from the drop-down.
-Right-click on a destination folder and select Paste.
+Right-click on a destination folder/Module, and select Paste.

 Right click on a requirement from the left navigation panel and select Cut from the drop-down.
 Right-click on a destination folder and select Paste.

-- On the requirements tree, click to select one or multiple requirements to copy/move.
+- On the requirements tree, select one or multiple requirements to copy/move.
 To select multiple requirements, hold the Ctrl key and then click.

-- Drag the selected requirement(s).
-Then, drop to the destination module to move the requirement(s).
+- Drag the selected requirement(s) into the destination Module.

 Copy or Move Requirements Folders